The 10 Whitest Cities In Oklahoma For 2025

-The whitest cities in Oklahoma are Tuttle and Noble for 2024 based on Saturday Night Science.
+The whitest cities in Oklahoma are Blanchard and Tuttle for 2025 based on Saturday Night Science.

 Whitest cities in Oklahoma research summary.
 We analyzed Oklahoma’s most recent Census data to determine the whitest cities in Oklahoma based on the percentage of White residents.
 Here are the results of our analysis:

-• The whitest city in Oklahoma is Tuttle based on the most recent Census data.
+• The whitest city in Oklahoma is Blanchard based on the most recent Census data.

-• The least White city in Oklahoma is Anadarko.
+• The least White city in Oklahoma is Guymon.

 • Oklahoma is the 31st Whitest state in the United States.